anthonyhamilton360/ad-group-policy/README.md

 </p>
 <p>
-Observe the failed attempts to login as lil.jof to conclude the lab.
+To conclude this lab, Observe the failed attempts to login as lil.jof to conclude the lab.
 </p>
 <br />